jonathanrjpereira/555-Timer-1sec-to-100sec/README.md

 ## Working
 **LM555/NE555:**

 The 555 is a highly stable device for generating accurate time delays or oscillation.
 Additional terminals are provided for triggering or resetting if desired.
 In the time delay mode of operation, the time is precisely controlled by one external resistor and capacitor.
-The circuit may be triggered and reset on falling waveforms, and he output circuit can source or sink up to 200mA or drive TTL circuits.
+The circuit may be triggered and reset on falling waveforms, and the output circuit can source or sink up to 200mA or drive TTL circuits.

 ![Pinout](https://github.com/jonathanrjpereira/555-Timer-1sec-to-100sec/blob/master/img/pinout.png)
 ![Pin Description](https://github.com/jonathanrjpereira/555-Timer-1sec-to-100sec/blob/master/img/pindescription.png)